-Posting tags are customizable and will be added to the candidate profile when the candidate applies to that posting or is manually added to it; you and your team should decide how to use these tags based on your hiring process (see below for examples).
+Posting tags are customizable and will be added to the candidate profile when the candidate applies to that posting or is manually added to it.
+These can be configured from each individual posting’s editor mode.

 c.
 Source tags

 These identify where the candidate came from.
-Examples of include: GitHub, Glassdoor, Referral, Posting, Career Fair, Indeed, and AngelList.
+Examples include GitHub, Glassdoor, Referral, Posting, Career Fair, Indeed, and AngelList.
 Much like tags, you can add multiple sources.

 - Custom URL source tags allow you to track candidates that came into Lever through specific specific job board postings or social media campaigns.
 These unique source tags will allow you to determine exactly which postings and campaigns results in the most effective hiring.
 For more information about Custom URL source tags, check out this article.

 - Referral tags are a special type of source tag.
-Adding “Referral” as a Source Tags allows you to import more information.
-They’ll have the option to include their name, a rating for the candidate, and a short blurb about how they know each other.
+Adding “Referral” as a Source Tag allows you to import more information.
+The person adding the tag will have the option to fill out the referral form and include their name, a rating for the candidate, and a short blurb about how they know each other.